Rangpur-3: Elections in the 2010s

+Hussain Muhammad Ershad died in July 2019. his son Saad Ershad was elected in an October 2019 by-election.

 Elections in the 2000s

 Hussain Muhammad Ershad stood for three seats in the 2008 general election: Rangpur-3, Kurigram-2, and Dhaka-17.
 After winning all three, he chose to represent Dhaka-17 and quit the other two, triggering by-elections in them.
 Rowshan Ershad, his wife, was elected in an April 2009 by-election, defeating BNP candidate Rahim Uddin Bharosha.